sukhleen999/census-income-prediction/doc/report.md

 Sometimes people are not sure how the level of schooling, the number of hours they dedicate to their work, their marital status and some other factors affect their annual income.
+Moreover, financial companies want to predict a person's income based on their demographic features in order to assess their credit worthiness.
 To determine this, here we ask if we can use a machine learning algorithm to predict whether a person will earn more than 50K annually based on factors like the education level, age, hours worked and many more.
 Having an understanding of whether they